-Extract the RoadRunner Plugins zip file and locate the "RoadRunnerImporter" and "RoadRunnerCarlaIntegration" folders under "Unreal/Plugins".
+Extract the RoadRunner Plugins zip file and locate the "RoadRunnerImporter", "RoadRunnerCarlaIntegration", and "RoadRunnerMaterials" folders under "Unreal/Plugins".

-- Copy the "RoadRunnerImporter" and "RoadRunnerCarlaIntegration" folders into the "Plugins" folder under the CarlaUE4 project directory, located at <carla>/Unreal/CarlaUE4/Plugins (next to the "Carla" folder).
+Copy the "RoadRunnerImporter", "RoadRunnerCarlaIntegration", and "RoadRunnerMaterials" folders into the "Plugins" folder under the CarlaUE4 project directory, located at <carla>/Unreal/CarlaUE4/Plugins (next to the "Carla" folder).

 Generate the project files.